Jenn Suhr: 2011

 Suhr also took Diamond League victories in London and Zurich during the season, defeating 2011 world champion Fabiana Murer and three other former world champions in the latter competition.

 Track & Field News ranked Suhr the number one women's pole vaulter in the world for 2011.

 2012

 She opened 2012 with an American record clearance of 4.88 m at the Boston Indoor Grand Prix, re-establishing herself as the second highest female vaulter of all-time.
-She won the USATF Indoor Championships in Albequerque on Feb 25 with a vault of 4.63.
+She won the USATF Indoor Championships in Albuquerque on Feb 25 with a vault of 4.63.
 A meet record of 4.65 m followed in the outdoor season at the Drake Relays in April.

 On June 24, Suhr won the Olympic Trials (and the United States Championships) to qualify for her second Olympic games.

 On August 6, 2012, Jenn Suhr won the gold medal in the women's pole vault at the Olympic Games, defeating Cuba's Yarisley Silva on countback after both competitors had cleared 4.75 m.